MAIS 623: Introduction to Trends in New Media: Digital Humanities Report a Broken Link

 Week 1: What Is Digital Humanities?

 Berry, D., & Fagerjord, A. (2017).
 On the way to computational thinking.
 In Digital humanities: Knowledge and critique in a digital age.
-Malden, MA: Polity.
+Polity.

 Week 2: Introduction to the Internet